census-instrumentation/opencensus-go/internal/readme/source.md

 Here we create a view with the DistributionAggregation over our Measure.
-All Measurements will be aggregated together irrespective of their tags, i.e. no grouping by tag:
+All Measurements will be aggregated together irrespective of their tags, i.e. no grouping by tag.

 [embedmd]:# (stats.go view)

-### Retrieving collected data for a view

-Users need to subscribe to a view in order to retrieve collected data.

-[embedmd]:# (stats.go subscribe)
+Subscribe begins collecting data for the view.
 Subscribed views' data will be exported via the registered exporters.

 [embedmd]:# (stats.go registerExporter)